delexw/mcpware/README.md

 To use NPM-based backends, you would need to run mcpware directly on your host machine (not covered in this guide).

+## 🚀 Key Advantage: Bypassing Tool Limits

+**mcpware elegantly bypasses Cursor's MCP tool limits (40-80 tools) through its gateway architecture:**

+- **The Challenge**: Cursor's MCP client has a limit of 40-80 tools that can be loaded at once
+- **The Solution**: mcpware only exposes 2 main tools (`use_tool` and `discover_backend_tools`) to Cursor
+- **The Result**: Access hundreds of tools across multiple backend servers without hitting any limits!

+Here's how it works:
+- mcpware's manifest only declares a few top-level routing tools
+- These tools dynamically fetch and route requests to backend servers (like GitHub with 50+ tools)
+- The actual backend tools are never loaded into Cursor's context all at once
+- You stay well within MCP protocol constraints while accessing unlimited backend tools

+This means you can connect to dozens of backend servers, each with dozens of tools, all through a single mcpware connection! 🎯

 ## Quick Start

 ```bash